Yamagata

 Photo credit: Derek Yamashita

-If you’re interested in learning about traditional crafts—especially before they go the way of the dinosaur—Yamagata Prefecture is one place in Japan to check out.
-The issue for regular people is often one of access, as centuries-old studios and ateliers in rural Japan aren’t always easy to visit without insider connections.
-Fortunately for us, it’s never been easier to do this in Yamagata than now, especially if you book a visit or experience it through a local tour operator like Hidden Japan
+The issue for regular people is often one of access.
+Centuries-old studios and ateliers in rural Japan aren’t always easy to visit without insider connections.
+Fortunately for us, it has never been easier to do this in Yamagata than now.
+This is especially so if you book through a local tour operator like Hidden Japan

 Having built close, exclusive relationships with local Yamagata artisans and businesses for the last five years, this small tour operator has leveraged their network to launch ‘Old Side of Yamagata,’ a series of tours across Yamagata and Murayama cities with a focus on immersive, hands-on cultural experiences unique to the region, including traditional crafts.
 There are few better ways to learn about a craft than through small-scale guided workshops, as they help contextualise and humanise the experience.